DUNE-DAQ/daq-kube/docs/README.md

 The cluster also launches an instance of the `tinyproxy` SOCKS5 proxy server that can be used to tie into the kubernetes network.

+You can review the default credentials for your cluster by running `print-creds.sh` when `kubectl` is in your `$PATH` and has this cluster as the default context.

 ## Repo Layout

 You are expected to be familiar with https://kluctl.io/docs and its reference sections.